bragqut/bragqut.github.io/_posts/2016-05-26-milesmcbain-rnoprimitives.md

 **R has no primitive types.**

 No seriously.
 Everything is an object.
-Integers and floats are always numeric vectors, even when then are 1 just one element long.
-EVEN bloody boolean values which can be represented by a single bit in memory are objects. check this out:
+Integers, floats, and EVEN boolean values which can be represented by a single bit in memory are objects. check this out: